viktorcsimma/acorn-calc/README.md

 So follow the instructions on building Qt from source, except that you also provide the `-static` and `-bundled-xcb-xinput` options for `configure`.
+Then build the release executable with this Qt installation.

 For a bundle that works on other machines, you have to include certain Linux shared libraries.